-My order was shipped in a Styrofoam container.
-What do I do with it?
+My order arrived in a blanket!
+What is it and what do I do with it?

 How long can the meat remain frozen?
 Can I refreeze meat that has been defrosted?

-Our products are fresh frozen.
+Our products are flash frozen to preserve their freshness.
 We’ll yield to the USDA folks…check out this link: USDA Fact Sheet on Freezing

 What if I receive something I am not satisfied with?